jenahparman/fall23-cs625/HW3/HW3-report.md

 | country name | key, categorical | horizontal spatial region (x-axis) |
 | R&D expenditures | value, quantitative | vertical position on a common scale (y-axis) |

 A bar chart is appropriate for the data in "National Research & Development (R&D) Expenditures as a Percent of Gross Domestic Product by Country" because the categories, countries, each had their own quantitative value, R&D expenditures.
-If one wanted a visual representation to easily compare the countries' R&D expenditures, the most efficient idiom would be a bar chart.
+If one wanted a visual representation to easily compare the countries' R&D expenditures, the most efficient idiom would be a bar chart for effortlessly spotting differences in height of the marks (lines), which are aligned at their base along a horizontal spatial region.

 ### Scatterplot
 Idiom: Scatterplot / Mark: Point